frangio/node-gyp-cache/README.md

 **Improve your workflow by caching native dependencies.**

 If you're tired of pages and pages of C++ warnings when you just want to develop a JavaScript project, look no further. `nicer-node-gyp` caches native dependencies for a **faster** workflow, and silences the compiler output for a **happier** experience.

-Additionally, using `nicer-node-gyp` you can improve the performance of your continuous integration builds.
+Additionally, it can improve the performance of your continuous integration builds.

-⚠️ This project is new and experimental.
+> ⚠️ This project is new and experimental.
 There may be bugs, although I believe the significant improvement in developer experience is worth the risks.
 Please report anything you find!

 ## Installation

 ### Global

+Global installation is recommended for the best benefits if you work in an area were native dependencies are commonplace, such as Ethereum development.

 ```
 npm install -g nicer-node-gyp